gabrielcristhie/SIGAR/README.md

 3. Commit suas mudanças (`git commit -m 'Add some AmazingFeature'`)
 4. Push para a branch (`git push origin feature/AmazingFeature`)
 5. Abra um Pull Request

-## 📄 Licença

-Este projeto está sob a licença MIT.
-Veja o arquivo `LICENSE` para detalhes.

----

-**Desenvolvido para o Governo do Estado de Goiás - Defesa Civil**+ Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.